tobiaswittenburg/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/04-multi-session-Hostpools-solution.md

 9. On the Create a host pool page, select **Create**.

-> **Note**: If you are trying to access your virtual desktop from Windows devices or other devices that are not connected to Azure AD, add **targetisaadjoined:i:1** as a custom RDP property to the host pool.
+> **Note**: If you are trying to access your virtual desktop from Windows devices or other devices that are not connected to Microsoft Entra ID, add **targetisaadjoined:i:1** as a custom RDP property to the host pool.
 [More information here](https://learn.microsoft.com/en-us/azure/virtual-desktop/deploy-azure-ad-joined-vm#access-azure-ad-joined-vms)

 ## Task2: Assign user access to host pool